 Glen Oaks Program Information

 Organizations of Interest

 Scholarship Contest Winner

-At GOCC, Emily Strickland (on the left in front) was the winning student from our current MA program.
+At GOCC, Emily Strickland (on the left in front) was the winning student from our past MA program.

 Read Emily’s winning submission “Why I chose Medical Assisting as a Career” here.